Ama Dablam Expedition - 25 Days

 Advanced Base Camp (ABC):

 After training at base camp, climbers ascend to the advanced base camp, located at around 5,400 meters (17,716 feet).
 This camp is strategically positioned closer to the mountain and serves as a launch pad for further ascents.
-Climbers typically spend several days here, acclimatizing to the increasing altitude and preparing for the more challenging sections ahead.
+Climbers typically spend several days here, acclimatising to the increasing altitude and preparing for the more challenging sections ahead.

 Camp I:

-Often referred to as “The Yak Camp,” is situated at approximately 5,700 meters (18,700 feet) above sea level.
+Often referred to as “The Yak Camp,” it is situated at approximately 5,700 meters (18,700 feet) above sea level.
 It is the first high camp along the route, marking a significant step in the ascent.
 Climbers establish this camp on a rocky terrace and use it as a resting point during their climb.
 From here, the route becomes steeper and more technical.

 Camp II: